tonybaloney/tonybaloney.github.io/blog/python-gets-a-jit.md

 print(exec(compiled_function))
 ```

 What was the point in that?
-Well the resulting code does the same thing, but it should run faster (it doesn't actually run faster because Python's `exec` function is really slow, but that's another story and contradicts my otherwise flawless analogy).
+Well the resulting code does the same thing, but it should run faster.
+I gave the two implementations to [rich bench](https://pypi.org/project/richbench/) and the copy-and-patch method runs 22x faster.

 ## Why a copy-and-patch JIT?